Mariela70/Travel-project-Softuni/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

 # About
-Single Page App for for sharing your favorite mountain adventure.
+Single Page App for for sharing your favorite destination.
 The application allows visitors to browse through different publications.
 Users may register email and password, which allows them to create their own publications.
 Creators can also edit and delete their own publications at any time.

 # Technical Details
 The application have following resources: